invaders-xx/filament-kanban-board/README.md

 php artisan vendor:publish --tag="filament-kanban-board-views"
 ```

-You can also specify your own views to change the behaviour:
+You can also specify your own view for record content to change the behaviour:

 ```php
 public string $recordContentView = 'filament-kanban-board::record-content';